 I start out with a few ideas and characters, and then I explore them for a while.
 I dig around in the dirt and poke at things, but there comes a point when I just have to jump in and start writing.
 Usually I have a basic idea of where I’m going with the story, what my characters want, and what is in their way, but how everything comes together is often a mystery.
 Things reveal themselves little by little, and I have to work hard to learn what is really going on in the story, and how it all comes together.
 It requires a lot of faith and patience.
 It requires lots of writing and rewriting, revision and editing.
 Sometimes it is frustrating, and other times it is exhilarating, but I always love it.

 These days there are so many different ways, and I can’t say what the best way is for anyone.
 All I can do is share how I went about it.
 I studied books that I really loved.
 I tried to figure out how those authors got published.
 I learned about the publishing industry and attended workshops and conferences.
 I worked really hard on my writing skills.
 Once I felt I was ready, I queried agents to see if they might want to represent me and luckily one did!
-Her name is Michelle Andelman of Regal Literary.
-She handled all the work of submitting to publishers.
-(Such a relief!) and negotiated my contract and all business matters.
+She handled all the work of submitting to publishers (such a relief!) and negotiated my contract and all business matters.